Immunotherapy for Ovarian Cancer

 What are the possible side effects?

 Side effects can vary depending on the specific drug you are taking.
-Common side effects of immunotherapy drugs may include:4,5
+Common side effects of some immunotherapy drugs may include:4,5

 • Anemia